Toughee/PyPw/README.md

 Generate random passwords and passphares for your home, work, personal computers, emails, social media accounts and anything else.

-App is currently in early development
+App is currently in early development.
+PyPw can be used in 2 ways

+- As a desktop app (PyPw.py)
+- As a terminal command (PyPwCmd.Py)
 ### Completed app tasks:

 - [x] App generates a random password